The effect of surface oxidation and crystal thickness on magnetic properties and magnetic domain structures of Cr2Ge2Te6: Results and Discussion

-Figure 3(h) summarizes our structural and compositional findings.
-The left panel shows our conclusion from Fig.~2(f) that the surface is non-magnetic; the non-magnetic layer is thicker than the amorphous oxide layer as indicated in the middle panel.
+Overall, our results in Fig. 3-4 indicate that the non-magnetic surface layer is thicker than the amorphous oxide layer.
+We infer this because Fig. 2(f) suggests a non-magnetic surface layer that is at least 25 nm thick (top and bottom surfaces combined), while the high-resolution cross-sectional imaging in Fig. 3(a) and Fig.~S6 shows that the oxide thickness is about 5~nm.
 This suggests that both the oxide and the mixed oxide/CGT region are non-magnetic.
 This may be due to the change in oxidation state of the Cr which also changes the atomic spin moment and possibly the local magnetic interaction in the mixed oxide/CGT region and the oxide.
 Cr in bulk CGT has an oxidation state of 3$^+$ and an [Ar]3d$^3$ electronic structure with spin S=3/2, while a 4$^+$ or 5$^+$ oxidation state would correspond to an electronic structure of [Ar]3d$^2$ with S=1 or [Ar]3d$^1$ electronic structure with S=1/2, respectively.

-Finally, the right panel in Fig. 3(h) summarizes our compositional findings.
-The loss of Te in the oxide layer may contribute to the loss of magnetism observed in the oxide.
-This is because the superexchange interaction responsible for ferromagnetism in CGT is mediated between nearest neighbor Cr ions through the Te cations.
+Regarding our compositional findings as determined by EDX (Fig. 3(b)), the loss of Te in the oxide layer may contribute to the loss of magnetism observed in the oxide.
+This is because the superexchange interaction responsible for ferromagnetism in CGT is mediated between nearest neighbor Cr ions through the Te anions.
 The loss of Te in the oxide, furthermore, is similar to other vdW transition metal chalcogenide (TMD) compounds where the chalcogen is seen to be removed in the oxidation process, such as WSe$_2$ which forms WO$_3$ \cite{li2013mechanical} and MoS$_2$ which forms MoO$_3$ \cite{windom2011raman}.
 In such materials, oxide layer thickness and composition can be controlled using a thermal process or an oxygen plasma \cite{reidy2023atomic}, suggesting that for CGT it may also be possible to control the oxidation process.